 Food Prices and Spending

-Retail food prices partially reflect farm-level commodity prices, but packaging, processing, transportation, and other marketing costs, along with competitive factors, have a greater role in determining prices on supermarket shelves and restaurant menus.
+Retail food prices partially reflect farm-level commodity prices, but other costs of bringing food to the market (such as processing and retailing) have a greater role in determining prices on supermarket shelves and restaurant menus.
 Monthly price swings in grocery stores for individual food categories, as measured by the Consumer Price Index (CPI), tend to smooth out into modest yearly increases for food in general.
-In 2021, U.S. consumers, businesses, and government entities spent $2.12 trillion on food and beverages in grocery stores and other retailers and on away-from-home meals and snacks.
+In 2023, U.S. consumers, businesses, and government entities spent $2.6 trillion on food and beverages.

 Food spending as a share of income declines as income rises

-U.S. households with higher incomes spend more money on food, but the amount spent represents a smaller overall portion of their budgets.
-In 2021, households in the lowest income quintile spent an average of $4,875 on food (representing 30.6 percent of income), while households in the highest income quintile spent an average of $13,973 on food (representing 7.6 percent of income).
+As their incomes rise, U.S. households spend more money on food, but it represents a smaller share of their income.
+In 2023, households in the lowest income quintile spent an average of $5,278 on food (representing 32.6 percent of after-tax income).
+Households in the middle income quintile spent an average of $8,989 on food in 2023 (representing 13.5 percent of after-tax income).
+In 2023, households in the highest income quintile spent an average of $16,996 on food (representing 8.1 percent of after-tax income).

 For more information, contact: Anikka Martin